fantasydatapros/best-ball-data-bowl/README.md

 For example, if the title of your submission is "Analyzing the Efficacy of Different Structural Drafting Strategies", make sure to name your notebook "Analyzing the Efficacy of Structural Drafting Strategies.ipynb" (or .rmd).

 Your work will be public once submitted via that repository.
 Good luck!

+# Data

+Data for this competition is located under [data](https://github.com/fantasydatapros/best-ball-data-bowl/tree/master/data).
+As stated above, for a submission to be valid, you must at least use BBMIII data, although you can use external data sources as well such as nflfastR.
+A detailed description of the data is located [here as a README under that data folder](https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/data/README.md).

 # Competition Details